Gayathrijayaprakash2001/Face-classification-olivetti/README.md

 Matplotlib / Seaborn – visualization

-Key Learning Outcomes
+<ul>Key Learning Outcomes</ul>

-Understand image dataset structure and targets.
+* Understand image dataset structure and targets.

-Visualize and interpret pixel data as actual faces.
+* Visualize and interpret pixel data as actual faces.

-Implement a complete ML pipeline for classification.
+* Implement a complete ML pipeline for classification.

-Evaluate models using accuracy and confusion matrices.
+* Evaluate models using accuracy and confusion matrices.

-Gain a foundation for more advanced face recognition techniques.
+* Gain a foundation for more advanced face recognition techniques.